 What is the ReLIRE project?

-The ReLIRE catalogue will contain details of all out-of-print books that are subject to copyright and were published in France between 1 January 1901 and 31 December 2000.
-These books are no longer being bought and sold commercially or published in printed or digital form.
-The legislation enacted on 1 March 2012 opens the way to the digitisation of these books.
-Their digital commercial rights (reproduction in digital format and on-line publication) are exercised by SOFIA, an association approved for the collection and distribution of rights (“SPRD”).
+The ReLIRE register’s ultimate aim is to list all out-of-print books from the twentieth century, that are subject to copyright, published in France between 1 January 1901 and 31 December 2000, and that are no longer being marketed or published in printed or electronic form.
+The law passed on 1 March 2012 allows these books to be digitised.
+The associated digital commercial rights (reproduction in digital format and availability on line) are exercised by SOFIA, which is an approved society for the collection and distribution of the remuneration arising from the exercise of copyright (“SPRD”).

 Why should I participate in this project?